andrisLaduzans/React-Native-CLI-Typescript-Blog/posts/part2_TS_module_resolving.md

 these modules are resolved in relation to the "baseUrl" , if such is specified, if not then these modules are resolved in relation to tsconfig file itself.
 Usually these would be your node_modules.
 Also such modules can be resolved to 'ambient modules' ambient modules are basically 'd.ts' files.

 (off topic)<br>
 _common usecase of an ambient module declaration would be when you try to use some library which does not support typescript and you cannot find types anywhere in the whole internets.
-So in root you can create file called something like 'types.d.ts' or 'declarations.d.ts' and in that file you can declare your missing npm module type like 'declare module "name-of-the-npm-package-you-want-to-use";' and now this npm package's import would be treated as 'any type' which would look something like this_<br>
+So in root you can create file called something like 'types.d.ts' or 'declarations.d.ts' and in that file you can declare your missing npm module type like '`declare module "name-of-the-npm-package-you-want-to-use";`' and now this npm package's import would be treated as `any` type which would look something like this_<br>
 ![d.ts file](../assets_posts/part-2/img4.png)<br>
 _anyway, back to topic._